-Teacher Quality Data Analyst
+Teacher Quality Data and Policy Analyst

 Rachel researches, cleans, analyzes, and interprets key teacher data, with a focus on understanding patterns of access to strong, well-supported teachers for low-income students and students of color.
 Rachel joined Ed Trust after working as a reporting project coordinator at the American Institutes for Research (AIR).
 While there, she facilitated the development of value-added model reports for New York, Texas, and the Teacher and Leader Evaluation Systems Study.
 Prior to joining AIR, she spent time in the classroom as a substitute teacher at a Navajo Nation school.
 She also worked with Illinois Action for Children to research barriers to accessing and delivering quality early childhood care and education and to help providers and programs connect with resources for improvement.
 In addition, she performed demographic and policy research at the Gay, Lesbian, Straight Education Network for its State of the States report.